-2.3 Description of the Thurlgona Offset Site, Shelford, Victoria
+2.3 Description of offset site - Sievers Lane, Glenhope, Victoria

-The nominated offset site at Shelford - Mt Mercer Road Shelford (9.5 hectares), has been identified as contributing to meeting Commonwealth offset policy requirements, as identified by the offset strategy (Biosis 2019) and approved by DoEE on 25 January 2019.
-In combination with a 114.1 hectare offset site at Glenhope (Biosis 2019), ABP will provide a total offset package of 9.5 hectares of NTGVVP and 123.6 hectares of occupied GSM habitat for its approved expansion.
-The following summarises the existing conditions at the Thurlgona offset site, including current permitted uses on the land and its suitability as an offset as assessed against Commonwealth requirements.
+The nominated offset site at Sievers Lane at Glenhope (114.1 hectares), has been identified as contributing to meeting Commonwealth offset policy requirements, as identified by the offset strategy (Biosis 2019) and approved by DoEE on 25 January 2019.
+In combination with a 9.5 hectare offset site at Shelford (Biosis 2018), ABP will provide a total offset package of 123.6 hectares of occupied GSM habitat for its approved expansion.
+The following summarises the existing conditions at the Sievers Lane offset site, including current permitted uses on the land and its suitability as an offset as assessed against Commonwealth requirements.